microsoft/coyote/docs/_learn/tutorials/failover-robot-navigator-actors.md

 ![image](../../assets/images/DSR-Failover.svg)

 Do note:
- 1. This is a general diagram that can be used not only in the Drinks Serving Robot (DSR) scenario, but for any other scenarios involving a robot that operates with the help of object recognition and route planning.
+ 1. This is a general diagram that can be used not only in this scenario, but for any other scenario that involves a robot operating with the help of object recognition and route planning.
  2. The green nodes represent the product code we are testing here, and everything else is mock test infrastructure.
  The main goal is to show the use of `coyote test` in finding concurrency issues even at the design stage when the actual implementation hasn't started.
 For this reason we've only provided mock